WEBINAR: Advanced Design Techniques for Injection Molding

 Aaron Daniel:

 Thanks, Jeremy.
 So, one of the biggest questions we get is, why does it take so long to make a tool.
 And why does it cost so much?
 On the right side, you can see kind of a cross section of a standard tool.
 It's not just the A plate and the B plate before in the cavity.
 That Jerry mentioned previously.
 It's everything else that goes along with it.
 The tool has to be mounted to injection molding press.
 The parts obviously have to be made with the primary components of the tool the part has to be ejected.
 There has to be cooling lines.
 There's can be hundreds of parts that go into manufacturing, and each one of these parts has to be precision.
 There can be very much slop or gas.
 They're very high tolerance, plus resulting in a tool that can take multiple weeks to multiple months to build, depending on the size and scale and features as well as a high cost.
 And the tool doesn't have to just manufacture a single product most tools that we deal with.
 We deal with customers that have multiple parts that they're working with on a regular basis.
 So, in order to help decrease that lead time and decrease the cost, we can put multiple parts in the same tool when it's convenient or if we've got parts where we know we're going to need hundreds of thousands to millions of components in the year, we'll do a multi caddy tool kind of like what you see on the left there, where we still have the individual parts.
-You have in this in this space, and then you have a, the primary screw, which is a material coming into the tool and the runner system, which is driving the material out to each specific part and then each specific part obviously is molded by itself and balancing these parts, making sure there's even flow from one side to the other side is a critical component in designing tools and running (11:18 I could not hear the word he said).
+You have in this in this space, and then you have a, the primary screw, which is a material coming into the tool and the runner system, which is driving the material out to each specific part and then each specific part obviously is molded by itself and balancing these parts, making sure there's even flow from one side to the other side is a critical component in designing tools and running simulations.

 Jeremy Smith: